The average salary for an Information Security Officer in the US is $132,480 per year.

 Mid-Level

-Senior / Executive Level
+Senior Level

-Certifications and Skills for Information Security Officer
+Certifications for Information Security Officer

-- CISSP (Certified Information Systems Security Professional)
+- Certified Information Systems Security Professional (CISSP)

-- CISM (Certified Information Security Manager)
+- Certified Information Security Manager (CISM)

 - CompTIA Security+